gersta/testcontainers-podman-demo/README.md

 - L: Forward connections from the local socket to the remote socket
 ```

-Especially `-L` is important in order to get access into the VM based on a file, which can then be referenced as follows on the host machine
+Especially `-L` is important in order to get access into the VM based on a file, which can then be referenced as follows (or whatever is your OS's approach to export environment variables) on the host machine
 where we want to run Testcontainers:

 ```
-DOCKER_HOST=unix:///temp/podman.sock
+export DOCKER_HOST=unix:///temp/podman.sock
 ```

 # Troubleshooting